ricardoandre/kanoerp/kanoerp/README.md

 - Before writing SQL or a `belongsTo` payload against a table you haven't touched recently, fetch the schema file (§7) — don't assume field/relation names match the collection name (§4.1).
+- **Claude cannot execute this code against the live NocoBase instance** — there's no test environment reachable from chat.
+All code is written from documented patterns and prior working examples, not verified by actually running it.
+Flag assumptions and untested edges explicitly in the response rather than presenting code as guaranteed-correct — the paste-by-Andre → report-errors-back loop *is* the verification step, by design, not a sign something went wrong.

 ---